-In each concentration area complete 18 credit hours; 12 of these 18 hours must be upper-level.
+In each concentration area the student must complete 18 credit hours; 12 of these must be upper-level.
 Some concentrations may have specific course options and/or requirements.
 Of the 12 upper-level credit hours, at least 6 hours in each concentration must be taken from Concordia University Texas.
-Courses cannot double count from one eighteen-hour concentration to another, nor can they double count from the Supporting Course list.
+Courses cannot double-count from one eighteen-hour concentration to another, nor can they double count from the Supporting Coursework list.